Yanlan-Mao-Lab/TissueOrigami/ToolBox/MeshGeneration/2DEllipse/src/readme.md

 This will compile the `EllipseFromOutline` binary and place it into the `build` directory.
 You can then move it to the desired location on your machine.

+#### 2022-08-22:

+`EllipseFromOutline` now takes `selectTissueType` as an argument from the command line.
+This argument should be the _last_ argument passed to the executable, _except_ when providing an input outline file, in which case it should be provided immediately before the path to such a file.

 ## [`triangle`]((https://www.cs.cmu.edu/~quake/triangle.html)) Dependency

 [`triangle`](https://www.cs.cmu.edu/~quake/triangle.html) is a dependency of the meshing process.